Paul Rudwall·

 When to Use Audio-Driven Generation

 You have a voiceover, dialogue, or music track that needs visual accompaniment.
-This is where character animation really shines—the AI matches lip movement and expression to your audio, creating results that feel natural rather than dubbed.
-Ideal for UGC-style content, explainer videos, or any content where someone needs to "speak."
+This is where character animation really shines: the AI matches expression and movement to your audio, creating results that feel natural rather than dubbed.
+Omnia is purpose-built for this.
+It jointly reasons over audio and video, so the character’s facial expressions, body language, and vocal tone stay in sync throughout the performance.
+Ideal for AI talking avatar content, UGC-style videos, explainer videos, or any content where someone needs to “speak.”

 When to Use a Multi-Model Workflow

-You're producing content at volume, need consistent quality, or want creative control over the output.
+You are producing content at volume, need consistent quality, or want creative control over the output.
 This is the marketing team creating fifty ad variations, the creator building a content library, or anyone who needs to iterate toward a specific vision rather than accept whatever the AI generates first.
+Upload reference images so Hedra Agent learns your brand’s visual style, and every output stays on brand regardless of which model generates it.

 Getting Started: A Practical Workflow

 Define your output goal before generating.
 Are you creating a speaking video?
-You'll need audio.
+You will need audio.
 An ambient social clip?
 Maybe just motion is enough.
 A product showcase?
 Think about which angles and movements serve the product.
 Knowing your goal shapes every other decision.

 Edit and refine.
 Raw AI output is rarely final output.
-Trim the clip, color correct, add text overlays, incorporate into a larger edit.
-Think of image-to-video as creating raw material, not finished content.
+Use Hedra Composer to trim clips, combine sequences, and build longer edits from shorter generations.
+Add text overlays, incorporate into a larger project, and think of image-to-video as creating raw material, not finished content.

-Iterate on what works.
-Found a source image and generation style that produces great results?
-Use that as a template.
+Save and reuse what works.
+Found a character design and generation style that produces great results?
+Save it as an Element in Hedra so your team can reuse it without regenerating.
 Build a library of what works for your brand or content style.

 The Bigger Picture: AI Video as Creative Infrastructure

-If you're reading this guide, you're probably early.
-Most creators and marketers are still figuring out how AI video fits into their workflow—or dismissing it based on janky demos from two years ago.
+If you are reading this guide, you are probably early.
+Most creators and marketers are still figuring out how AI video fits into their workflow, or dismissing it based on janky demos from two years ago.

-The shift happening right now isn't just "AI can make video from images."
-It's that video content—which used to require cameras, lighting, talent, and editing—is becoming accessible to anyone with ideas and images.
+The shift happening right now is not just “AI can make video from images.”
+It is that video content, which used to require cameras, lighting, talent, and editing, is becoming accessible to anyone with ideas and images.
 The creative bottleneck is moving from production to imagination.

 For individual creators, that means you can produce video content at a pace that was impossible before.
 Test ideas quickly.
 Build a visual brand without a production budget.
 Create content that would have required a team.